Top 10: Automotive Company Sustainability Strategies

 CEO: Jim Farley

 An influential car maker in the sector, Ford is streamlining its product range and electrifying the rest.
-This year the company discontinued its much-loved Ford Fiesta, but in return, delivered one of the most sustainable utility vehicles—The Ford F-150 Lightning—along with many other electrified vans in its commercial-vehicle business.
+Though the company discontinued its much-loved Ford Fiesta, but in return, delivered one of the most sustainable utility vehicles—The Ford F-150 Lightning—along with many other electrified vans in its commercial-vehicle business.

 The brand's efforts to innovate extend beyond electrified vehicle development to the technology within them, which is enabling more efficiencies and bringing electric power to the commercial sector.